Support our Mission. We independently test each product we recommend. When you buy through our links, we may earn a commission.

 Analyze Your Game

-If you’re going to self-fit, analyze your game to ensure proper consistent yardage gapping from club to club.
-From there, understand your angle of attack, divot size and typical playing conditions in order to make the proper selection for bounce and grind.
+If you’re going to self-fit, analyze your game to ensure proper consistent yardage gapping from club to club (ie. lob wedges and sand wedges in your golf bag shouldn’t be the same loft).
+From there, understand your angle of attack, divot size and typical playing conditions in order to make the proper selection for bounce angle and grind options.

 Consider the Conditions

-If you play in soft conditions, wedges with high bounce are useful.
+If you play in soft turf conditions, wedges with high bounce are useful.
 On the other hand, if you play in firm conditions, look for low bounce.
-While a mid-bounce option is typically a safe play, mixing a variety of bounce options across your wedge set will give you the versatility to hit any shot the course presents.
+While a mid-bounce option is typically a safe play, mixing a variety of bounce options across your wedge set will give you the versatility to hit any shot the course presents, from fairway to rough to sand.

 Utilize the Data